nicholasadamou/stockmine/README.md

                         Use keywords to search for in Tweets instead of feeds.
                         Separated by comma, case insensitive, spaces are ANDs commas are ORs.
-Example: TSLA,'Elon Musk',Musk,Tesla,SpaceX -c COUNT, --count COUNT
-                        How many tweets to analyze
-                        (default: 120)
-  -V, --version         Prints version and exits
+Example: TSLA,'Elon Musk',Musk,Tesla,SpaceX -V, --version         Prints version and exits
   ```